lenborje/zipp/README.md

 # Zipp
 The purpose of this project is to illustrate how to combine Java Stream parallelism with the jar FileSystem.

+To let the code do something useful, too, it implements a simple "zip" utility that can pack files in parallel.

 ## Build
 Zipp builds with Java 8 or later.